Media Release: DUBLIN, IRELAND — (November 9, 2017):

 About Cora Systems

 Cora Systems provides enterprise project and portfolio management solutions and services to government agencies and large-scale global organizations, including life sciences, healthcare, and engineering & construction.
-Every day, thousands of project managers across the world use the Cora platform to manage their portfolio of projects, totaling over $10 billion in value, across multiple locations, dozens of countries and thousands of users.
+Every day, thousands of project managers across the world use the Cora platform to manage their portfolio of projects, totalling over $10 billion in value, across multiple locations, dozens of countries and thousands of users.
 Headquartered in Ireland and with regional offices in Washington DC and London (UK), Cora’s client roster includes Allergan, BT, City of London, Honeywell Building Solutions, Teleflex and the UK’s National Health Service.
-For more information, visit www.corasystems.com.
+To see an overview of the platform visit https://www.corasystems.com/takeatour.